rdkcentral/Lightning/README.md

 ## Tree Definition

 The `stage.root` property is the root of the rendering tree.
-It is an object of type `Component`, to which you can add other new components to it to define what should be rendered within the stage.
-The tree consists **only** out of objects of the Component type.
-Components are monolithical objects: they can be images, rectangles, texts or containers, based on how the properties are set (mostly for performance reasons).
+You can add other new components to this tree to define what should be rendered within the stage.
+All of the nodes in the rendering tree are of the Component type, and based on their property settings they can be images, rectangles, texts or containers.

 Example: